locustio/locust/docs/writing-a-locustfile.rst

 :py:class:`SequentialTaskSet <locust.SequentialTaskSet>` is a TaskSet but its tasks will be executed in the order that they are declared.
 Weights are ignored for tasks on a SequentialTaskSet class.
-Ofcourse you can also nest SequentialTaskSet within TaskSet and vice versa.
+It is possible to nest SequentialTaskSets within a TaskSet and vice versa.

 .. code-block:: python